SemanticMediaWiki/SemanticCite/README.md

 ### Metadata search

-`Special:FindCitableMetadata` is provided as user interface to search, find, and map metadata with the `#scite` parser to conveniently integrate authority data from sources like PubMed or CrossRef.
+`Special:FindCitableMetadata` is provided as a user interface to search, find, and map metadata with the `#scite` parser to conveniently integrate authority data from sources like PubMed or CrossRef.

 For more information, please read the search [section][docs-search].

 ## Configuration

-To change default settings, or add property mapping add text formatting rules, please read the [configuration][docs-config] document.
+To change default settings, or add property mapping, add text formatting rules, please read the [configuration][docs-config] document.

 ## Contribution and support

-If you want to contribute work to the project please subscribe to the developers mailing list and have a look at the contribution guideline.
+If you want to contribute work to the project, please subscribe to the developers' mailing list and have a look at the contribution guideline.

 * [File an issue](https://github.com/SemanticMediaWiki/SemanticCite/issues)